 The priceless bible of Ceolfrith still exists today in the Laurentian Library in Florence, where it is known as the Great Bible of Monte Amiata from the name of the monastery where it was housed for nearly a thousand years.

 What was Bede's input towards its production ?

 Bede tells us very little about his part in the project, although it was likely to be considerable.
 He seems to leave all the glory to its creator, Ceolfrith, and probably felt the work was a fitting epitaph to the man who was his mentor and guardian.
 When Bede entered the monastery as a seven year old Ceolfrith was already an established monk of 37 who was soon to become Abbot of the dual foundation monastery, taking young Bede under his wing and guiding him along during his formative years.

 Bede simply states that Ceolfrith added to the monastic library three Pandects of the new translation, in addition to one volume of the old translation brought from Rome. ( probably referring to the Codex Grandior brought to the monastery by Ceolfrith and Benedict Biscop from Italy in 678 )

 WHAT'S IN A NAME ? ~~ SUMMARY.

 Today there remains only one of Abbott Ceolfrith's Pandect Bibles of the three originally produced at the Jarrow/ Wearmouth scriptorium.

 This survives under the misnomer of "Codex Amiatinus", the name it has acquired due to a set of circumstances.
-It is a name which would have been completely alien to Ceolfrith and is unlikely to be a one he would have approved of, or which he would have wanted the Pandent to be known by.
-The circumstances have dictated the name given to the Pandent today which will no doubt continue to be known as the Codex Amiatinus.
+It is a name which would have been completely alien to Ceolfrith and is unlikely to be a one he would have approved of, or which he would have wanted the Pandect to be known by.
+The circumstances have dictated the name given to the Pandect today which will no doubt continue to be known as the Codex Amiatinus.